ArunMurugavel24/ArunMurugavel24/README.md

 # P. M. Arun
 I am a professional Front-end Developer with refined skills in HTML, CSS, and JavaScript.
 I am also popular with various javascript frameworks and APIs.
-I am am skilled in building E-Commerce websites, Landing Pages, Portfolios, Chat Applications, and many more.
+I am skilled in building E-Commerce websites, Landing Pages, Portfolios, Chat Applications, and many more.
 I am always ready to learn if something new comes up in the sector and implement it in the upcoming new projects.

-I am aspiring to become a professional Full-Stack developer and working hard to reach that heights.
+I am aspiring to become a professional Full-Stack developer and working hard to reach that height.

 ## Education